chinapedia/wikipedia.abstract.en/Page/Economy_of_Pakistan.md

 Services

-PRCtowersKarachi.jpg.]]
+.]]
 Pakistan's service sector accounts for about 60.2% of GDP.[96]
 Transport, storage, communications, finance, and insurance account for 24% of this sector, and wholesale and retail trade about 30%.
 Pakistan is trying to promote the information industry and other modern service industries through incentives such as long-term tax holidays.

 Telecommunication

-PTCL_phone_shop.jpg's One Stop Shop in Islamabad]] After the deregulation of the telecommunication industry, the sector has seen an exponential growth.
+'s One Stop Shop in Islamabad]] After the deregulation of the telecommunication industry, the sector has seen an exponential growth.
 Pakistan Telecommunication Company Ltd has emerged as a successful Forbes 2000 conglomerate with over US $1 billion in sales in 2005.
 The mobile telephone market has exploded many-fold since 2003 to reach a subscriber base of 140 million users in July 2017, one of the highest mobile teledensities in the entire world.[97]
 In addition, there are over 6 million landlines in the country with 100% fibre-optic network and coverage via WLL in even the remotest areas.[98]
 As a result, Pakistan won the prestigious Government Leadership award of GSM Association in 2006.[99]

 The World Bank estimates that it takes about 3 days to get a phone connection in Pakistan.[100]